Last updated: December 26, 2020

 Here are additional resources to assist in understanding the DASH diet and dietary options for those with hypertension.

 According to the CDC, roughly 75 million adults in the U.S. have hypertension.
 This number equates to 1 in every 3 adults, and only half of these actually have their condition under control.
 Hypertension also contributed to more than 1,100 deaths per day in 2014.
 Because hypertension typically has no obvious symptoms, regular yearly screening by a licensed physician will assist in improving these statistics.
-While there is no cure for this condition, maintaining a healthy lifestyle and following treatment plans set forth by your doctor will go a long way towards living a long a healthy life.
+While there is no cure for this condition, maintaining a healthy lifestyle and following treatment plans set forth by your doctor will go a long way towards living a long and healthy life.